‘Destiny 2’ Will Retain Year-Long PS4 Exclusivity For Some Content

 The problem with the Destiny exclusive content is that Bungie is forced to keep them out of the normal weekly rotation.
 The timed-exclusive Strikes, for example, never show up as a Nightfall Strike for PS4 owners and any exclusive Exotic weapons never make it into Xur’s inventory for sale.

-This creates an unfortunate situation where Sony’s and Activision’s contract hampers PlayStation owner’s ability to enjoy the game fully supposedly at the expense of the competition.
+This creates an unfortunate situation where Sony’s and Activision’s contract hampers PlayStation owners’ ability to enjoy the game fully supposedly at the expense of the competition.

 The question is if this situation where exclusivity holds back content on the PS4 continues with Destiny 2.
-Neither Activision or Bungie have said anything yet as there is obviously more details coming this summer.
+Neither Activision nor Bungie have said anything yet as there is obviously more details coming this summer.

 Naturally, Xbox fans were not happy with the news.